Outdoor Sowing Instructions for Your Native Seeds

-Sow your seeds in a well-prepared, weed-free planting medium either directly into the ground or in containers.
-For sowing in ground it is best to not over-till or disturb the soil as it can awaken dormant weed seeds.
+Sow your seeds in a well-prepared, weed-free planting medium either directly in the ground or in containers.
+For sowing in ground, it is best to not over-till or disturb the soil as it can awaken dormant weed seeds.
 If the area is heavily vegetated, it is best to till it and allow the dormant weeds to germinate so that they can be removed by hand, re-tilled or eradicated by other methods.

 Sowing Your Seed

 Divide the seed into two equal parts.
 You may want to mix each half with sand, aged sawdust or vermiculite as a carrier and marker to know where you have sown.
 Sow in one direction with ½ of the mixture, then at 90 degrees with the other half.
 This will assure good coverage over the entire area.

 If seeding into the ground, lightly rake the area with a leaf rake turned upside down after sowing.
 The objective is to get seeds between ⅛ and ¼ inches into the soil.
 Tamp the soil lightly to ensure good seed to soil contact.
 If you are sowing into containers, tamp the soil firm, sprinkle the seed over top and cover with ⅛ to ¼ inch of additional growing medium.

 If your site is sloped and erosion may occur, cover the site lightly with clean weed-free straw or fine mulch and water thoroughly.